 How can I help?

-Your public health nurse (health visitor) or GP can help you explore why your child is wetting themselves and ensure you are supported to resolve or manage this.
+Your health visitor or GP can help you explore why your child is wetting themselves and ensure you are supported to resolve or manage this.
 There are also several practical strategies that you can try:

 - Use a reward chart and lots of encouragement